What Do Agricultural Inspector Do?

 - Collect samples from animals, plants, or products and route them to laboratories for microbiological assessment, ingredient verification, or other testing.

-What an Agricultural Inspector Should Know
+Things an Agricultural Inspector Should Know How to Do

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.